CentOS Stream 9 Build 20240724

 Rate It

-CentOS 8 Linux distribution is a stable, predictable, manageable, and reproducible platform derived from the sources of Red Hat Enterprise Linux (RHEL).
+CentOS Linux distribution is a stable, predictable, manageable, and reproducible platform derived from Red Hat Enterprise Linux (RHEL) sources.

 Since March 2004, this Linux OS has been a community-supported distribution derived from sources freely provided to the public by Red Hat.
 As such, CentOS Linux aims to be functionally compatible with RHEL.
 They mainly change packages to remove upstream vendor branding and artwork.
-This Linux OS is no-cost and free to redistribute.
+This Linux OS is free of cost and free to redistribute.

-The Linux Operating System is developed by a small but growing team of core developers.
+A small but growing team of core developers develops the Linux Operating System.
 In turn, the core developers are supported by an active user community including system administrators, network administrators, managers, core Linux contributors, and Linux enthusiasts from around the world.

 Over the coming year, this Project will expand its mission to establish Linux OS as a leading community platform for emerging open-source technologies coming from other projects such as OpenStack.
 These technologies will be at the center of multiple variations of CentOS, as individual downloads or accessed from a custom installer.
 Read more about the variants and Special Interest Groups that produce them.

-This Project is a community-driven free software effort targeted at the objective of offering a wealthy base platform for open supply communities to construct upon.
-There you will discover a growth framework for cloud suppliers, the internet hosting neighborhood, and scientific knowledge processing, as a couple of examples.
+This Project is a community-driven free software effort focused on the goal of providing a rich base platform for open-source communities to build upon.
+There you can find a development framework for cloud providers, the hosting community, and scientific data processing, as a few examples.

 The Governing Board

-The Governing Board is made up of members of the CentOS Project, a lot of whom have been around for the reason of the creation of the Project, in addition to new members from Red Hat who have been instrumental in bringing the brand new relationship together.
-The focus of the Governing Board is to curate the CentOS Project, help, and information on the progress and growth of the varied SIGs, in addition to advertising CentOS Linux.
+The Governing Board is made up of members of this Project, many of whom have been around since the creation of the Project, as well as new members from Red Hat who were instrumental in bringing the new relationship together.
+The focus of the Governing Board is to curate the Project, assist and guide in the progress and development of the various SIGs, as well as to promote CentOS Linux.

 The Project Structure

-CentOS 8 is an Enterprise-class Linux Distribution derived from sources freely supplied to the general public by an outstanding North American Enterprise Linux vendor.
+CentOS is an Enterprise class Linux Distribution derived from sources freely provided to the public by a prominent North American Enterprise Linux vendor.

-CentOS 8 is a community-supported, primarily free software working system primarily based on Red Hat Enterprise Linux (RHEL).
+It is a community-supported, mainly free software operating system based on Red Hat Enterprise Linux (RHEL).
 It stands for Community ENTerprise Operating System.

 Supported installation targets

-A setup goal is a storage device that shops CentOS and boots the system.
-CentOS helps the next set up targets for AMD64, Intel 64, and 64-bit ARM techniques:
+An installation target is a storage device that stores CentOS and boots the system.
+CentOS supports the following installation targets for AMD64, Intel 64, and 64-bit ARM systems:

-• Storage linked by a regular inner interface, comparable to SCSI, SATA, or SAS
+• Storage connected by a standard internal interface, such as SCSI, SATA, or SAS

 • BIOS/firmware RAID devices